 Interview with Philippa Russell, reproduced by kind permission

-“Archipelago” is the most recent album from Maxx Silver.
-And it is a rare thing thing these days, a different Idea.
+“Archipelago” is a rare thing thing these days, a different Idea.
 Maxx has visited the 7 Aeolian Islands off the coast of Sicily having composed a piece of music about each of them.
 Now I know nothing about islands off Sicily, but having listened and watched (there is a Video version of most of the album on You Tube) I now do.
 The music is intertwined with places of great variety.

 How did you approach writing the music Maxx and what gave you the idea?

 “I was feeling quite down last January and started reading about Stromboli, the volcano and realised this was part of a group of islands, an archipelago.
 I researched each island and found they each had a hugely different character.
 I wrote an album from improvisation, using genres like colours on a painting, to try and create a picture of a place I had never been to at that time.
 Then I was lucky enough to be able to go there, see the islands, and make a film about them”

 Did the music change after you visited the islands?
 How did you decide how an album like this would sound?
 To me it is almost anti- genre, it is a fusion of everything from electronic pop to folk.